-This grand mall is also near to some of the city’s top attractions, such as St. Martin’s Church, Landshuter Hochzeit, and stadtresidenz Landshut.
+This grand mall is also near some of the city’s top attractions, such as St. Martin’s Church, Landshuter Hochzeit, and Stadtresidenz Landshut.

 This makes the mall a perfect spot to stop by before or after checking out the town’s other tourist attractions.
-A place to eat various delicacies, shop souvenirs or clothes, stay to unwind, and be a haven within the city’s busy streets.
+It is a place to eat various delicacies, shop for souvenirs or clothes, stay to unwind, and be a haven within the city’s busy streets.

 Landshut Park has about 31 specialty stores, 700 free parking spaces, a large summer terrace, and various spaces to relax and unwind.
 The mall aims to provide various facilities that make every one of their customers’ shopping experience outstanding and convenient.

 Love arts in various forms and expressions?
 Why not check out the Sculpture Museum in Hofberg?
 It’s a beautiful sculpture museum in the town of Landshut, Germany.

 In 1998, the museum opened indoors to the public, presenting an extensive retrospective collection of Prof. Fritz Koenig, a famous sculptor and donor.